wiktor-falek/resultat/README.md

 Resultat allows you to annotate return types explicitly, ensuring clarity in intentions and outcomes of your code.

-### Annotating a Single Ok Path

 Consider a scenario where you have a function returning user data in an Ok result.
 By annotating the return type, you ensure that the function returns an Ok path with specified shape.
-The function can also return Err() but it doesn't have to.
+The function can also return any amount of Err results.

 ```ts
 type UserData = {